Next Zoom Meeting on Friday 1 October 2021 - Robert Williams

-To register to attend please email firstname.lastname@example.org and you will be sent joining instructions.
+If you do not receive the monthly newsletter but wish to register to attend, please email email@example.com and you will be sent joining instructions.
+All are welcome to register.

 Following the expiration of the five year loan agreement with the London Bus Museum at Brooklands, 1812 was moved into temporary accommodation in the Reading area on 7 November 2020.
-In the near future it will be taken to Dorking for a mechanical overhaul before returning to The Trolleybus Museum at Sandtoft in 2021.
+It will very soon be taken to Dorking for a mechanical overhaul before returning to The Trolleybus Museum at Sandtoft in 2022.
 It is estimated that this work will cost around £20,000 and so the Society has launched an appeal to fund this work.

-It is an exciting prospect that 1812 will return to service at Sandtoft, hopefully during the Society’s 60th anniversary year in 2021, and certainly for the 60th anniversary of the closure of the London trolleybus system in 2022, once again providing “Queen of the Road” riding quality.
+It is an exciting prospect that 1812 will return to service at Sandtoft in time for the 60th anniversary of the closure of the London trolleybus system in 2022, once again providing “Queen of the Road” riding quality.

 Make a donation to support the 1812 appeal